John Dudley, 1st Duke of Northumberland: Religious policy

 Appealing to the King's religious tastes, John Dudley became the chief backer of evangelical Protestants among the clergy, promoting several to bishoprics—for example John Hooper and John Ponet.
 The English Reformation went on apace, despite its widespread unpopularity.
 The 1552 revised edition of the Book of Common Prayer rejected the doctrine of transubstantiation, and the Forty-two Articles, issued in June 1553, proclaimed justification by faith and denied the existence of purgatory.
 Despite these being cherished projects of Archbishop Thomas Cranmer, he was displeased with the way the government handled their issue.
 By 1552 the relationship between the primate and the Duke was icy.
 To prevent the Church from becoming independent of the state, Dudley was against Cranmer's reform of canon law.
 He recruited the Scot John Knox so that he should, in Northumberland's words, "be a whetstone to quicken and sharp the Bishop of Canterbury, whereof he hath need".
 Knox refused to collaborate, but joined fellow reformers in a concerted preaching campaign against covetous men in high places.
 Cranmer's canon law was finally wrecked by Northumberland's furious intervention during the spring parliament of 1553.
-On a personal level, though, the Duke was happy to help produce a schoolchildren's cathechism in Latin and English.
+On a personal level, though, the Duke was happy to help produce a schoolchildren's catechism in Latin and English.
 In June 1553 he backed the Privy Council's invitation of Philip Melanchthon to become Regius Professor of Divinity at Cambridge University.
 But for the King's death, Melanchthon would have come to England—his high travel costs had already been granted by Edward's government.